primecoin/valory/README.md

 New in this release:

-* Display node uptime on ui
+* Improve ui responsiveness with embedded wallet
-* Improve ranking list and games list presentation